by-student-2017/skprogs-v.0.2.1/README.rst

 - First, we will use the already known reference value for the "slateratom" parameter.
 The parameter of the reference atom is multiplied by "fitting atomic number/reference atomic number" to obtain the initial value of the search for the parameter of the fitting atom.
 - Although the conditions are different from paper [1], good r0 results are obtained for "QUASINANO".
 There is a similar trend for simga parameters.
 When increasing simga from 2.0, the s-band approaches the DFT result.
 - The lattice constants of the crystal structures used in QUASINANO can be found in "4 Crystal structures information".
 I regret that I should have found it sooner.
+- When examining the S orbit of boron, there is a tendency that when the coefficient of the S orbit is expressed in log (coefficient), it is better to divide it into approximately equal intervals between (maximum value - minimum value).
+When the minimum is 0.5, the maximum must be 7 or more.
+- Examining the P orbital in boron shows a similar tendency to the S orbital.
+If the minimum is 0.5, the maximum must be 2.5 or higher.

 Note 2 (fitting)